Showing posts sorted by date for query pain. Sort by relevance Show all posts

 Footnotes:

 ²Pain is the ³loss (or absence) of the good things God has created that we use to ease or mask our pain.
-Pain is a reminder to turn to God, our ultimate good, and no longer to the good things we use to self comfort.
+Pain is a reminder to turn back to God, our ultimate good, and no longer to the good things we use to self comfort.

-³For an extended discussion of this point click here
+³For an extended discussion of this last point, click here

 Tuesday, April 7, 2026